Mystery House: Development and release

 At the end of the 1970s, Ken Williams sought to set up a company for enterprise software for the market-dominating Apple II computer.
 One day, he took a teletype terminal to his house to work on the development of an accounting program.
 Looking through a catalog, he found a game called Colossal Cave Adventure.
 He bought the game and introduced it to his wife, Roberta, and they both played through it.
 They began to search for something similar but found the market underdeveloped.
 Roberta decided that she could write her own, and conceived of the plot for Mystery House, taking inspiration from Agatha Christie's novel And Then There Were None.
 She was also inspired by the board game Clue, which helped to break her out from a linear structure to the game.

 Recognizing that though she knew some programming, she needed someone else to code the game, she convinced her husband to help her.
 Ken agreed and borrowed his brother's Apple II computer to write the game on.
 Ken suggested that adding graphical scenes to the otherwise text-based game would make it more interesting for players, and the couple bought a VersaWriter machine, on which users can trace over a line drawing and convert it to a digital drawing.
 Roberta drew seventy scenes for the game.
 Ken found, however, that the resulting digital drawings were too large to fit into a 5¼-inch floppy disk, so he devised a way to convert the images into coordinates and instructions for the program to redraw the lines of the scenes rather than static images, as well as writing a better version of the VersaWriter scanning software.
 The resulting game is a text-based adventure with a depiction of the character's location displayed above the text.
 The game's code was completed in only a few days, and was finished on May 5, 1980.
 The couple took out an advertisement in Micro magazine as On-Line Systems, and mass-produced Ziploc bags containing a floppy disk and a sheet of instructions, to be sold at US$24.95.

 Reception and legacy

-To the Williams's surprise, what Roberta had initially considered a hobby project sold more than 10,000 copies through mail-order.
+To the Williamses' surprise, what Roberta had initially considered a hobby project sold more than 10,000 copies through mail-order.
 Including its 1982 rerelease through the SierraVenture line, 80,000 units were eventually sold worldwide, making it one of the best-selling computer games at the time.